Corythoraptor: Function of crest

 The crest of Corythoraptor is apparently quite similar to the casque of the modern cassowary.
 The cassowary uses its casque to dissipate heat from the brain cavity, and as an resonator to aid in the detection or gauge the point of origin of low frequency signals across a greater distance.
 In Corythoraptor, the latter may have been used to hear predators or prey items, or possibly to pick up low frequency mating calls as modern cassowaries do.
 However, it is unclear if Corythoraptor was capable of producing low frequencies since these are produced in the throat.
 It is also possible the crests were used for display, with larger and more ornamented casques equating to higher ranking in the group hierarchy or better fitness during mating season, but cassowary casques do not vary very much between individuals.
 The cassowary-like crest, neck, and sharp claw may indicate Corythoraptor had a cassowary-like lifestyle.

 Paleoenvironment

 Ganzhou is well renowned for its oviraptorid diversity, yielding oviraptorid egg clutches, skeletons, and six other genera: Banji, Jiangxisaurus, Nankangia, Ganzhousaurus, Huanansaurus, and Tongtianlong.
 The assemblage forms a distinct province, the "Ganzhou Dinosaurian Fauna".
-Other dinosaurs include the therizinosaurid Nanshiungosaurus, the tyrannosaurid Qianzhousaurus, the sauropod Gannansaurus, and the hadrosaurid Microhadrosaurus.
+Other dinosaurs include the therizinosaurid Nanshiungosaurus, the tyrannosaurid Qianzhousaurus, the sauropods Gannansaurus, and Jiangxititan, and the hadrosaurid Microhadrosaurus.
 Hadrosaurids are conspicuously rare.
 However, fossil trackways from the nearby Yangmeikeng area indicate an assemblage of predominantly ornithopods (hadrosaurids), but also nodosaurids, therizinosaurids, tyrannosaurids, oviraptorids, coelurosaurians, deinonychosaurians, the bird Wupus, sauropods (perhaps Gannansaurus), pterosaurs (Pteraichnus), and turtles (perhaps Jiangxichelys).
 The area was probably a lakeside environment.